kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-04-building-game-with-ai.md

 ### UI rewrite

-As I neared the end of the project (or so I thought!)
-I decided to revise the UI to be more like a mockup style UI with sticky notes - basically using some of the setup for a normal dev process.
+As I neared the end of the project (or so I thought!), I decided to revise the UI to be more like a mockup style UI with sticky notes.

 ![Old UI](/assets/ai-game/old-ui.png)
 *Before*